Sumit-Shastri/sumit/README.md

 new sumit
 authur -- <br> sumit shastri

-This is sumit shastri after a long time
+This is sumit shastri after a month or twice month